Dog paying attention

 This dog is paying strict attention.
 Photo by Dr. Teri Ann Oursler/VIN

-Dog Training Using Rewards: Why covered why positive reinforcement training is so beneficial and important for you and your dog.
+The article, Dog Training Using Rewards: Why, covered why positive reinforcement training is so beneficial and important for you and your dog.
 The second part covers some of the basics in how to get started in reward-based training and some of the concepts behind this training.
 The basics work with any animal, including people, but the details may have to change depending on who you’re training.
 For example, most dogs work well for liver in many different forms: liverwurst, freeze-dried liver, cooked liver.
 But for many people, liver is not at all rewarding and a better choice would be chocolate.

 Rewards and Reinforcers